ccgilroy/ma-thesis/doc/ma_draft/05_results.md

 ---

-I now describe the results for my statistical models.
+I now describe and interpret the results for my statistical models.
 Rather than discuss the associations of all covariates, I focus primarily on presenting estimates for $\hat{\beta_{gay}}$, the coefficient for the indicator variable for gay neighborhoods.
 Figure 6 displays estimates for this single coefficient across 28 models--four models for each of seven outcomes.

 All models are multivariate linear regressions of the form shown in the Methods section.
 The first model ("All") compares gay neighborhood tracts to all other tracts in the same set of counties, excluding tracts which contain gay bars but which are not part of gay neighborhoods.
 The second model ("All (multilevel)") uses the same data, but allows model intercepts to vary across cities in a multilevel model.
 The third model ("Matched") restricts the sample of non-gay tracts to only individual matched tracts for comparison.
 The fourth model ("Aggregated") aggregates the gay neighborhood tracts into gay neighborhoods, and the matched tracts from the third model into synthetic comparison neighborhoods.